thyngster/universal-analytics-dual-tracking-plugin/README.md

 # Known Caveats

-- does not work with named trackers
+- ~~does not work with named trackers~~ (stupid me.
+Remember to prepend the tracker name to the require call)
 - not heavily tested